linux-system-roles/linux-system-roles.github.io/contribute.md

 If a task uses sensitive data, it should have the option `no_log: "{{ <rolename>_no_log }}"` on the task level.
 The role should define the `<rolename>_no_log: true` variable in `defaults/main.yml` and document the use of this variable in `README.md`.
-We give cusers the availability to rewrite this variable to false for debugging purposes.
+We give users the ability to rewrite this variable to false for debugging purposes.

 Example: